andrew-johnson-4/PunCalculus/README.md

 ## Types

-Typechecking is a graph-coloring problem to ensure that Cannot Determine Color does not get applied to the result of Greedy Infer.

 $$intermediate \ greedy \ infer \quad \frac{f:A \to B \quad f:B \to C}{f:A \to C}$$

 $$intermediate \ always \ follows \quad \frac{f: A \to B \quad f:¬ A \to B}{f(x): B}$$